iterorganization/IMAS-ParaView/docs/source/training_jorek.rst

 ----------
 In this example, we will visualize a JOREK disruption case.
 A number of JOREK disruption cases are available on the `confluence page <https://confluence.iter.org/display/IMP/The+JOREK+disruption+cases>`_.
 We will visualize the electron temperature from the ``plasma_profiles`` IDS and the corresponding current magnitude in the inner vacuum vessel the ``wall`` IDS.
 We will create an animation to visualize how these change over time.

-It is recommended to go through the steps below by hand, however if you do not want to follow the steps, a ParaView state file containing this example is made available :download:`here <pv_states/jorek_state.pvsm>`.
+You can download the ParaView state file for this example :download:`here <pv_states/jorek_state.pvsm>`.
+However, we recommend you to manually follow the steps outlined below.

 Loading the Electron Temperature
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^